Special Programs and Activities

 Freddie Wood Geographic Research Center

-The Center, a research, teaching and public service unit of the Department of Geography, has a three-fold purpose.
+The Center, a research, teaching and public service unit of the Department of Geoscience, has a three-fold purpose.
 It enhances the instructional programs of the University, creates research opportunities for students and faculty, and extends benefits of geospatial technologies and research to potential users.

 Public History Center

-The Public History Center serves as the consulting branch of the Public History Program at the University of North Alabama, and supervises public history graduate students in their fieldwork and project development.
+The Public History Center serves as the consulting branch of the Public History Program at the University of North Alabama, and supervises graduate students in their fieldwork and project development.
 Additionally, the Public History Center staff participates in community outreach, research, content development, and historic site strategy, and maintains a close project partnership with the Muscle Shoals National Heritage Area.

 Laboratories